matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 - ``m.room.join_rules``
 - ``m.room.power_levels``

-Servers should not create new events that reference unauthorized events.
-However, any event that does reference an unauthorized event is not itself automatically considered unauthorized.

-Unauthorized events that appear in the event graph do *not* have any effect on the state of the room.

-..
-Note:: This is in contrast to redacted events which can still affect the
-          state of the room.
-For example, a redacted ``join`` event will still result in the user being considered joined.

 The rules are as follows:

 1. If type is ``m.room.create``, allow if and only if it has no